 - By making Vanellope a glitch, his own disguise was compromised by coming into contact with her.

 - After his fusion with a Cy-Bug, his programming got taken over by the bug's after Ralph made the Mentos/diet cola beacon, since said beacon is the signal for the Cy-Bugs to return to base (and be destroyed).

 - Hypocrite: He chides Ralph for "going Turbo" and freaks out over the idea that Ralph could be out to take over his game... and justifiably so, as he is Turbo and did exactly that with Sugar Rush.
-Also serves as a bit of subtle foreshadowing.
+It also serves as a bit of subtle foreshadowing.

-- I Did What I Had to Do: When he tells Ralph that he keeps Vanellope from racing to protect her.
+- I Did What I Had to Do: He tells Ralph that he keeps Vanellope from racing to protect her and regrets the necessity of doing so.
 If she got to race and players saw her glitching, they would think the game was broken and it would get unplugged.
 As a glitch, she would not be able to leave her game, meaning she goes down with the ship.
-He's lying, if Vanellope crossed the finish line, it would reset the game and expose him as Turbo.
+Good as this reasoning might be, however, it's not really why he does it.
+He's actually keeping her from racing because if she crosses the finish line, even from dead-last, the game will be reset and he will be exposed.

 - Incoming Ham: His first appearance is him gleefully addressing his subjects before the Random Roster Race.

 - Irony: He was a "hero" in his own game, but there's nothing heroic about him.
 While Ralph, a "villain" in his game, is quite the opposite.